panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 **ThisValueOfFunction(MyCat, "as a constructor")**

-`MyCat` function is a regular function, thus the point *4* of the algorithm is applied.
+`MyCat` is a regular function, thus the point *4* of the algorithm is applied.

 Because `MyCat` was invoked as a constructor `new MyCat('Fluffy')`, the point *4.1* is applied.
 Finally, according to points *4.1.1* and *4.1.2*, `this` value inside `MyCat` equals to the constructed object: `fluffy`.